Occupational Therapy for School-Aged Children in Adelaide

 You’re involved at every stage, and nothing moves forward without your understanding and consent

-My Child Is Coping At School — But Falling Apart At Home.
+My Child Is Coping at School But Falling Apart at Home.
 Is That Normal?

-Does My Child Need A Diagnosis Before Seeing An OT?
+Does My Child Need a Diagnosis Before Seeing an OT?

-Will The Therapist Work With My Child’s School?
+Will the Therapist Work With My Child’s School?

-How Often Will My Child Need Sessions?
+How Often Will My Child Need Occupational Therapy Sessions?

 BOOK AN APPOINTMENT